Josh-Wickens/football-reactions/README.md

 ## Buttons

 - The buttons were stylised with css to make them more user friendly, such as changing colour when highlighted.
 - There is a request official status button which is a different colour to the rest of the buttons.
-I have given it a grey background to show that this is a more serious button.
+I have given it a grey background to demonstrate to users that this contains unique functionality.
 The button opens up an email for the user with prepopulated details to make it easier to write the email.
 - The follow button changes text and colour when it has been clicked.
 This is more user friendly because it will indicate if the user is following the user or not.

 ## Other features

 - An error message will display to users when they try to like their own comments or posts.
 This will be shown by a red overlaytrigger when hovered over to let them know why.
 - A error message will display to non authenticated users when they try to like a post or comment.
 This will be shown by a red overlaytrigger when hovered over to let them know why.
+- The official request tag request can be accepted by the admin and changed on the backend site so that the User then carries the officail tag when a user searches for them or opens their profile page.

 ## Edit and Delete